-Hours of Work and Overtime 2

-3 Section 12.1.
+2 Hours of Work and Overtime 3 Section 12.1.
 Purpose.
 This Article is intended only to provide a basis for calculating 4 overtime and shall not be considered as a guarantee of work or hours.
 There shall be no 5 pyramiding of overtime or other premium payments.
 6 Section 12.2.
 Workday; Workweek.
 The normal workday shall consist of twenty-four (24) 7 hours with an average normal workweek of fifty-six (56) hours for operational employees.
 It is 8 understood that this will be a twenty-four (24) hour shift with forty-eight (48) hours off.
-The 9 normal workweek for the members assigned to the peak load units or forty hour (40) operational 10 staff shall consist of forty hours (40) per week.
-These members may be on varying shifts i.e. four 11 (4) ten (10) hour days, or five (5) eight (8) hour days.
-They shall work forty (40) hours each 12 week.
-Temporary, On-call staff can only be utilized for the purposes of filling vacancies in the 13 Peak Load division.
-These Temporary, On-call staff have no defined schedule.
-The normal work 14 week for the members assigned to administrative duties at Headquarters shall follow the work 15 week of Headquarters staff.
-16 Section 12.3.
+The 9 normal workweek for the members assigned to the peak load units or forty (40) hour operational 10 staff shall consist of forty hours (40) per week of varying shifts.
+Temporary, On-call staff can 11 only be utilized for the purposes of filling vacancies in the Peak Load division.
+These Temporary, 12 On-call staff have no defined schedule.
+The normal work week for the members assigned to 13 administrative duties at Headquarters shall follow the work week of Headquarters staff.
+14 In no instance shall an employee work more than forty-eight (48) continuous hours on an 15 operational unit without at least an eight (8) hour break to exclude any holdover time, and/or 16 daylight-saving time.
+Employees are permitted to work at special events after working a forty- 17 eight (48) hour shift, an employee is not eligible for mandatory for a special event after working 18 a forty-eight (48) hour shift.
+Employees assigned to the Peak Load division may not work more 19 than four (4) consecutive shifts.
+20 Section 12.3.
 Overtime Compensation.
-In the event an employee is required to work beyond 17 a normal workweek of not less than forty (40) hours, he/she shall be paid at the rate of time and 18 one-half (1/2) the employee's regular straight time rate provided the employee actually works his 19 or her normal workweek.
-All payments for overtime must be authorized by the Division or 20 Department Head.
-Employees of the Peak Load Division who work more than the normally 21 scheduled hours on any workday(s) may be required to work a changed schedule during the 22 workweek for the purpose of avoiding overtime compensation in that workweek.
-Vacation, sick 23 and compensatory time used shall count as hours worked for the purpose of determining 24 overtime.
-In no instance shall an employee work more than forty-eight (48) continuous hours 25 without at least an eight (8) hour break.
-Employees assigned to the Peak Load division may not 26 work more than four (4) consecutive shifts.
+In the event an employee is required to work beyond 21 a normal workweek of not less than forty (40) hours, they shall be paid at the rate of time and 22 one-half (1/2) the employee's regular straight time rate provided the employee actually works 23 their normal workweek.
+All payments for overtime must be authorized by the Division or 24 Department Head.
+Employees of the Peak Load Division who work more than the normally 25 scheduled hours on any workday(s) may be required to work a changed schedule during the 26 workweek for the purpose of avoiding overtime compensation in that workweek.
+Annual leave,

+1 sick and compensatory time used shall count as hours worked for the purpose of determining